 For the purpose of this post, I’ll detail what I believe to be the most straightforward route to the summit.
 However, if you’re a local, or you’re keen on exploring the other tracks, use the map below to design your own route.

-Below I’ve included a GPX map that I generated using my Garmin GPS watch.
-You can download the file by clicking the link below the map and upload it to your watch or phone to help you navigate.
+Below I’ve included a GPX file that I generated using my Garmin GPS watch.
+You can download the file by clicking the link and upload it to your watch or phone to help you navigate.

 Smithfield Conservation Park Trail Map